imnoahnovak/webwidgets/README.md

 - Free and open-source

 ### Develop your own widgets with a provided template!
 Want to develop your *own* widgets as a developer?
-It's as simple as typing in your own code in the built in editor* *or* using the template provided!
+It's as simple as typing in your own code in the built in editor *or* using the template provided!

-* *Editor will be released at a later time*